nfdi4plants/ARC-specification/ISA-XLSX.md

 | Study Design Type Term Accession Number | String     | The accession number from the Term Source associated with the selected term.                                                                                                                                                                                                                                                            |
 | Study Design Type Term Source REF       | String     | Identifies the controlled vocabulary or ontology that this term comes from.
 The Study Design Term Source REF has to match one the Term Source Name declared in the Ontology Source Reference section.                                                                                                                                   |

-For example, the `STUDY DESIGN DESCRIPTORS` section of an ISA-Tab `i_*.txt` file may look as follows:
+For example, the `STUDY DESIGN DESCRIPTORS` section of an ISA-XLSX `isa.investigation.xlsx` file may look as follows:

 ```default
 STUDY DESIGN DESCRIPTORS